Micemade/WP-CLI-delete-before/README.md

 A WordPress plugin that provides a WP-CLI command to delete posts (or custom post types) of a specified type and status that were created before a given date.
 This tool is useful for bulk cleanup of old content, such as drafts, attachments, or outdated posts.

+> **DISCLAIMER: use the WP-CLI command described below with caution and at your own risk.
+It deletes entries in the database and files in the server, so it may make your site unusable.
+Testing and backing up the site before using it, especially on a production server, is highly recommended.**

 ## Features

 - Deletes posts based on post type, status, and date criteria.